Main Content

 Meanwhile, homes themselves can benefit from humidifiers just as much.
 Air that's too dry can end up damaging and cracking elements like wood flooring and tends to make wallpaper stay on longer.
 Even houseplants will love the extra humidity.
 These moisturizers help to hold onto heat in the air, too, ensuring that you save power on temperature control in the winter.

 All that being said, it's hard to deny the power and benefits of humidifiers.
 But these air quality designers are not always simple, and they're not all the same.
 Which one you choose for your house should depend on your needs, your home's size and your lifestyle.
-But the main goal of every single humidifier is to improve your air qualty, so make sure that you keep that purpose in mind as you read.
+But the main goal of every single humidifier is to improve your air quality, so make sure that you keep that purpose in mind as you read.
 Learn more about the most popular types of humidifiers below.

 Types Of Humidifiers